hpcleuven/VscDocumentation/source/access/access_using_mobaxterm.rst

 page.
 Create a folder called ``MobaXterm`` in a known location in your computer and decompress the contents of the downloaded zip file inside it.

-We chose to create the MobaXterm folder on that particular location and we will refer to that in this guide.
-You can, of course, select some other location of your preference if you wish.

 .. note::

     We will use ``my-vsc-cluster.example.com`` as a generic dummy address